-My research interests lie in Spatial Statistics, Bayesian Statistics, and Machine Learning, with applications in Epidemiology, Ecology, and Biology.
+My research interests lie at the intersection of Spatial Statistics, Bayesian Statistics, Machine Learning, and Causal Inference, with applications in Epidemiology, Ecology, and Biomedical Sciences.

-My research interests lie in Spatial Statistics, Bayesian Statistics, and Machine Learning, with applications in Epidemiology, Ecology, and Biology.
+My research interests lie at the intersection of Spatial Statistics, Bayesian Statistics, Machine Learning, and Causal Inference, with applications in Epidemiology, Ecology, and Biomedical Sciences.

 Epidemiology